Table of Contents

 The Path Forward: Building With Institutional Standards

 The case studies are not theoretical.
 3AC (Three Arrows Capital) collapsed with $3.5B in debt—not because they lacked trading talent, but because operational structure could not contain leverage during volatility.
-Alameda Research failed with $8B in liabilities—brilliant traders operating without institutional risk governance.
+Alameda Research—whose bankruptcy filing listed $10 billion to $50 billion in liabilities—operated without institutional risk governance.

 Both failures shared a common pattern: retail-level operational infrastructure attempting to manage institutional-level capital.